-Research archivist Sverker Hyltén-Cavallius is an associate professor of ethnology and has been a senior lecturer and researcher at Stockholm University and Gothenburg University.
+Research archivist Sverker Hyltén-Cavallius is an associate professor of ethnology at Stockholm University and has previously worked as senior lecturer and researcher at Stockholm University and the University of Gothenburg.

-Hyltén-Cavallius is chairman of the Swedish section of ICTM (International Council for Traditional Music).
+Hyltén-Cavallius is chair of the Swedish national committee of the ICTM (International Council for Traditional Music).

 Select publications in English